7 Essential Project Performance Measuresby Stacey Barr |

 Project KPI #2 & #3: Financial Impact & ROI

 A project won’t be successful if the cost of doing it was not sufficiently lower than the value of the impact.
-So two other important measures of project success.
+So we need two other important measures of project success.
 The first one is financial impact, like costs saved or income generated.
 The second one is the return on investment, or ROI, which is the cost of the project relative to the financial impact.

 Project KPI #4 & #5: On-time & On-budget